 Risk stratification tools use various combinations of historic information about patients, for example, age, gender, diagnoses and patterns of hospital attendance and admission and primary care data collected in GP practice systems.

-Our data processor for Risk Stratification purposes is [insert name of Risk Strat Provider probably will be the CCG’s BI Teams].
+Our data processor for Risk Stratification purposes is AGEM CSU (Arden & GEM Commissioning Support Unit)

 If you do not wish information about you to be included in our risk stratification programme, please contact the GP Practice.
 We can add a code to your records that will stop your information from being used for this purpose.
 Please see the section below regarding objections for using data for secondary uses.

 National Clinical Audits